izure1/delay-call/README.md

 ### request(id: `string|number|symbol`, callback: `() => void`, delay: `number` = 25): `this`

 Request to execute the callback function.
-The function is not called immediately and waits as much as the 'delay' parameter.
-The default value of the `delay` is `25`.
+The function is not called immediately and waits as much as the `delay` parameter.
+The default value of the `delay` is `this.__delay`.

 ### cancel(id: `string|number|symbol`): `boolean`